ottenwbe/sysinfo_influxdb/README.md

     $GOPATH/bin/sysinfo_influxdb -D -h localhost:8086 -d database -v

-Use the `-i` option to change the collect interval; this option alters the consistency of quantities displayed or sent (CPUs, network or disks I/Os) : the amount of outgoing packets in 1 minute is not directly comparable to the same amount outgoing in 1 second when saved in the same table.
+Use the `-i` option to change the collect interval; this option preserves the consistency of quantities displayed or sent (CPUs, network or disks I/Os) : so you can store in the same table the amount of outgoing packets in 1 minute to the same amount outgoing in 1 second (use `-C` option to alter the consistency factor).
 For example, to collect statistics each minute :

     $GOPATH/bin/sysinfo_influxdb -i 1m